Alena18/FlashcardsEnglishBelarusianPetsMemoryGame/README.md

 ### Media

 - The code for font was taken from google fonts website https://fonts.google.com/
+- The github icon was taken from https://fontawesome.com/

 Thank you for your time, hope you enjoy my README.